-As an ensemble singer, Jonathan has worked with some of the finest vocal ensembles in the UK, most notably the Monteverdi Choir, Stile Antico, Tenebrae, the Sixteen and Sansara, the Yorkshire Baroque Soloists and the Oxford Consort of Voices, with whom he recorded Pelham Humfrey Symphony Anthems, released in 2018.
-He has also recorded with the Monteverdi Choir, The Sixteen and the choirs of York Minster and Peterborough Cathedral.
+As an ensemble singer, Jonathan works regularly with some of the finest vocal ensembles in the UK, most notably the Monteverdi Choir, Stile Antico, Tenebrae, the Sixteen and SANSARA, the Yorkshire Baroque Soloists and the Oxford Consort of Voices, with whom he recorded Pelham Humfrey Symphony Anthems, released in 2018.
+He has also recorded with the Monteverdi Choir, SANSARA, The Sixteen and the choirs of York Minster and Peterborough Cathedral.

-This year, Jonathan will perform Benjamin Britten’s cantata St Nicolas in York Minster, JS Bach St John Passion (Evangelist) and join the Monteverdi Choir for tours of Handel Semele and Berlioz Benvenuto Cellini in his role as a Monteverdi Apprentice.
-He will also appear in a contemporary opera performance and recording of Margaret Catchpole - Two Worlds Apart by Stephen Dodgson at Snape Maltings.
+This year, Jonathan has performed Benjamin Britten’s cantata St Nicolas in York Minster, JS Bach St John Passion (Evangelist) and joined the Monteverdi Choir for tours of Handel Semele and Berlioz Benvenuto Cellini in his role as a Monteverdi Apprentice.
+He will go on to join the Monteverdi Choir for a tour of Italian seventeenth-century music in Europe and South America this autumn.
+He has also appeared in a contemporary opera performance and recording of Margaret Catchpole - Two Worlds Apart by Stephen Dodgson at Snape Maltings.
 For more information on upcoming performances, view Jonathan’s diary.

 For a selection of past performances, click here.